idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 ### External editor:

-Drop-down menu: Choice between Clipboard binding , Atom, BBEdit, Bing Translator, DeepL, Google Translate, Jarte, Notepad++.
+Drop-down menu: Choice between Clipboard binding, Atom, BBEdit, Bing Translator, DeepL, Google Translate, Jarte, Notepad++.
 Default: Clipboard binding.

 The functionality of CafeTran’s target segment editor can be further extended by binding it with an external text editor.
 Some specialized editors offer additional functions that can enhance the editing experience.
 For example, a dictation application can be tuned to work best only with certain text editors.
 You can also use the edit box of a Machine Translation Web page as an external editor.